The learning atmosphere

 This is the heart of the school.
 We have chosen to use the Sudbury School model as the starting point for the schools democratic structure.
 To this we have added that a two-thirds majority is required to create or amend rules.

-- the school council decides on all matters concerning the school and meets weekly
+- The school meeting decides on all matters concerning the school and meets weekly

-- at each meeting the council decides on someone to keep records
+- At each meeting the students and staff decide on someone to keep records

 - anyone can add a topic for discussion to the agenda which will be posted on the notice board

 - The meeting is chaired by a student who keeps the chair for a defined number of weeks

 - The council consists of students and staff and each person has an equal vote